javers/javers.github.io/_posts/2017-10-05-javers-vs-envers.md

   The reverse chronological order is more natural and that’s how JaVers sorts.
   I didn’t find the way in Envers to get reverse ordering.

-* JaVers query API seems more elegant but of course it’s a matter of taste.
-  In fact it’s a small DSL called JQL (JaVers Query Language).
+* JaVers query API seems more elegant.
+In fact it’s a small DSL called [JQL](/documentation/jql-examples/) (JaVers Query Language).

 * What is really cryptic in Envers’ query is the results type.
   Why `getResultList()` returns non-parametrized List?
 List of what?
 Well, it depends on the second flag passed to `forRevisionsOfEntity()` named `selectEntitiesOnly`.
-  If it’s true it will be a list of entites, otherwise *a list of three-element arrays, containing: the entity instance, revision entity and type of the revision*.
+  If it’s true, it will be a list of entites, otherwise *a list of three-element arrays, containing: the entity instance, revision entity and type of the revision*.
   Not cool.
 In Groovy it’s not a problem but in Java you have to cast heavily to get the data.
   In JaVers, you get the type-safe list of [Shadows](https://github.com/javers/javers/blob/master/javers-core/src/main/java/org/javers/shadow/Shadow.java).
-  In short, Shadow is a pair of a historical version of an entity and commit metadata.
+  In short, Shadow is a pair of a historical entity and commit metadata.

 * Both tools have loaded related entities (subordinates and boss), although we didn’t asked.
 Envers uses well-known Hibernate lazy loading approach.